G = graduate; UG = undergraduate. All syllabi are available upon request.

 Over three decades of extraordinary economic development in China came at the great expense of the environment.
 Despite having one of the world’s most comprehensive environmental laws and regulations, China had been one of the most polluted countries in the world until recently.
 The Eighteenth Party Congress in November 2012 was a watershed event in the environmental and ecological landscape in China.
 However, strong central directives to clean up the air and elevate the deployment of green energy have been met with mixed results.
 This course examines how domestic actors, institutions, and political organization affect environmental policymaking and implementation in China from the late twentieth century until the present day.

 Air pollution is the biggest environmental health threat to humanity in the twenty-first century, causing one in eight deaths and endangering the health of 95 percent of the world’s population.
+Breathing dangerously polluted air, which is linked to respiratory and cardiovascular diseases, may exacerbate the worst health consequences of the COVID-19 pandemic.
 When and why is there excessive pollution?
 How do politics and policy induce unintended environmental consequences?
 This course examines the political economy of air pollution regulation theoretically and empirically.